-· Opens for students with 30 or more credits: March 15

-- · Opens for students with 15 or more credits: March 25 - · Closes for All Students: April 30
+- · Opens for students with 30 or more credits: March 15 - · Opens for students with 15 or more credits: March 25 - · Opens for All Student: April 14 - · Closes for All Students: Second Day of Summer Term

-Students who register outside the regular registration times will be subject to a late registration or registration change fee.
-Students not on the official class list will be asked to leave class to complete registration.
 In no case will students be permitted to register for two classes that overlap meeting times.
-Students should consult the registrar's office in their location with questions and issues related to registration.
+Students should consult the Registrar's Office in their location with questions and issues related to registration.